 Executive Director of the English Language Institute

 James has over 20 years of experience in English language education and education management.
 He originally worked as an accountant, before leaving his native Australia to embark on his world travels.
-He has since visited almost 80 countries and began his teaching career in Japan, where he lived and taught English for 3 years.
+He has since visited over 80 countries and began his teaching career in Japan, where he lived and taught English for 3 years.
 He has also worked as an Assistant Director of Studies, a Teacher Trainer, a Trainer of Trainers and Head of Teacher Training.
 He has presented at TESOL International, English USA, NYS TESOL, and IATEFL conferences.
 James has a B. Commerce degree from the University of Queensland and an MA TESOL from the University of New South Wales in Australia.
 In addition to traveling, he enjoys running, swimming, reading, cooking and eating food from around the world.

-Director of Academics and Custom Programs
+Director of Academics and International Special Programs

 Lisa manages academic development and recruitment efforts for the New York City and Westchester campuses.
 She holds a Master of Arts in TESOL from Teachers College, Columbia University and a Bachelor of Arts in Political Science from University at Albany-SUNY.
 Lisa has served on several professional boards including NAFSA Region X, EnglishUSA, and NYSTESOL and has presented at TESOL, EnglishUSA, NYSTESOL, NAFSA Region X and AIRC conferences.
 Her 25 years in the field has taken her to teaching positions in South Korea, Turkey, and the United States.
 She loves to travel, read and enjoy time with family.